-Fulvestrant Delivered via our Microcatheters
+Delivery of Drugs via our Microcatheters

 The initial drug we are studying using our microcatheters for intraductal delivery is fulvestrant.
 Fulvestrant is FDA-approved for metastatic breast cancer.
 It is administered as a monthly injection of two shots, typically into the buttocks.
 In 2012 a published study documented that the single dose cost of intramuscular fulvestrant was approximately \$12,000.